-Direct-online starting of motor usually generate voltage flicker and mechanical stress to the equipments.
-The motor must be started at reduced voltage, which can be enabled by an auto-transformer.
+Direct-online starting of a motor usually generates voltage flicker and mechanical stress to the equipment.
+To avoid this, the motor must be started at reduced voltage, which can be achieved by using an auto-transformer.
 The auto-transformer greatly reduces the high starting current with moderate starting torque.

-They are designed with the typically voltage taps of 50, 65 and 80 percentages of the rated voltage.
-In contrast to reactor based motor starters, the motor voltage is fixed and more reduction in starting current is achieved with the same motor starting torque.
+Auto-transformers are typically designed with voltage taps of 50%, 65% and 80% of the rated voltage.
+In contrast to reactor based motor starters, the motor voltage is fixed.
+Thus, additional reduction in starting current is achieved using the same starting torque.

-The motor is connected to the taps on the auto-transformer during the reduced voltage starting period.
-With the lower starting voltage, the motor draws less current and develops less torque then if it were connected to the line voltage.
+The motor is connected to the taps of the auto-transformer during the reduced voltage starting period.
+With lower starting voltage, less current is drawn by the motor, which therefore develops less torque then if it were connected to the line voltage.